Marine Zone

 Bottomfish

 The offshore longleader fishery gives anglers an opportunity to catch more fish and to distribute effort away from nearshore species.
-The daily bag limit for the longleader fishery is 10-fish per angler.
 Learn more about the gear and the fishery.

 Bottomfish fishing resources: